About Four of Cups

 Keywords to the Four of Cups Tarot Card Meaning:

-Further, on the one side, we see the integration, union and potential elation expressed in the three cups gathered in the foreground (see meanings of the Three of Cups here).
-Yet, our central feature holds himself back while all around him stirs the magic, mystery, and infinite possibilities to experience life to its fullest - if only he would open his awareness to its presence.
+Furthermore, on the one side, we see the integration, union and potential elation expressed in the three cups gathered in the foreground (see meanings of the Three of Cups here).
+Yet, our central feature holds himself back while all around him stirs the magic, mystery, and infinite possibilities to experience life to its fullest – if only he would open his awareness to its presence.

 A few symbol meanings for the Four of Cups:

-Trees speak to us of being rooted yet reaching for ever higher vantage points on our journey through living this life experience.
-Trees also remind us of the words: "as above, so too below" spoken by Hermes Trismegistus and countless others which imply what moves in the ethereal produces as identical motion in the physical.
-We draw this symbolic connection with trees because their root system is visually similar as their branch system.
-We also gain symbolic understanding from trees by utilizing another quote: "A man may be judged by his fruits" - which begs the question, what kind of fruit are you producing?
+Tree: Trees speak to us of being rooted yet reaching for ever-higher vantage points on our journey through living this life experience.
+Trees also remind us of the words: “as above, so too below” spoken by Hermes Trismegistus and countless others which imply what moves in the ethereal produces as identical motion in the physical.
+We draw this symbolic connection with trees because their root system is visually similar to their branch system.
+We also gain symbolic understanding from trees by utilizing another quote: “A man may be judged by his fruits” – which begs the question, what kind of fruit are you producing?
 For more on esoteric tree symbolism click here.

 Some other questions the Four of Cups asks us: